Chryssa Kouveliotou

-Chryssa Kouveliotou is a Greek astrophysicist.
+Chryssa Kouveliotou (born May 26, 1953) is a Greek astrophysicist.
 She is a professor at George Washington University and a retired senior technologist in high-energy astrophysics at NASA's Marshall Space Flight Center in Huntsville, Alabama.

 Early life and education

-Kouveliotou received her bachelor's degree in physics from the National & Kapodistrian University of Athens, Greece, in 1975, and earned her master's degree in science from the University of Sussex, England, in 1977.
+Kouveliotou was born in Athens in May 1953.
+Her father was a mathematician and her mother had studied economics and worked at the Finance Ministry.
+She received her bachelor's degree in physics from the National & Kapodistrian University of Athens, Greece, in 1975, and earned her master's degree in science from the University of Sussex, England, in 1977.
 She received her doctorate in astrophysics in 1981 from the Technical University of Munich, Germany, under the supervision of Klaus Pinkau.
 She was a faculty at the Dept. of Physics of the National & Kapodistrian University of Athens before pursuing research work in the United States.

 Career

 Kouveliotou joined NASA Marshall Space Flight Center in 1991, initially supporting the Gamma Ray Astrophysics Team.
 Her numerous contributions to the fields of astronomy and astrophysics have expanded scientific understanding of fleeting, transient phenomena in the Milky Way galaxy and throughout the universe.
 Besides determining the unique properties of the highly energetic emissions from gamma-ray bursts – the brightest and most powerful cosmic events ever documented – Kouveliotou was part of the team which in 1997 revealed the extragalactic nature of these sources.
 In 1998, she and her team also made the first confirmed detection of ultra-dense neutron stars called magnetars – the cinders of stars left over after a supernova.
 In 2015 she moved as a Professor of Physics at George Washington University.
-She is currently the Chair of the Physics Department at GWU.
+She was Chair of the Physics Department at GWU from 2020 to 2023 and since 2019 she is serving as Chair of the US National Committee of the IAU.